Skip to main content

 Cluster and Database

-• clusterName — The name used for distributed DDL queries across the ClickHouse cluster.
+• clusterName — The name used for distributed DDL queries.
+Only relevant in cluster mode.

 • database.name — Database created automatically on first initialization.